The 529 College Plan

 529 plans are sponsored by the individual states, and rules can vary depending on your state of residency.
 Contributions to a 529 plan are not deductible for income tax purposes, however the earnings on your contributions can grow tax-deferred.
 The funds can be withdrawn free from federal income tax, as long as they are used for qualified education expenses.

 Contribution amounts are set by the individual states.
-Unlike Coverdell ESAs contribution amounts will vary from state to state, though there is no income limit restricting your contributions.
+Unlike Coverdell ESAs, contribution amounts will vary from state to state, though there is no income limit restricting your contributions.
+You can select the state in which you want to grow your 529 plan.

 Contribution limits.
-A married couple can contribute up to $26,000 per year ($28,000 in 2013), while single taxpayers can contribute up to $13,000 ($14,000 in 2013).
+There is no limit to the amount you can contribute to a 529 plan.
+However, contributions in excess of $14,000 per contributor is taxable under the gift tax law.
+A married couple can contribute up to $28,000 without the money being taxed, while single taxpayers can contribute up to $14,000.
 It’s easy to see how contributions this generous can enable you to fund your child’s entire college education as long as you start early enough in their lives.

 Lump sum contributions.
-529 plans allow you to make lump sum contributions covering a five year period.
-A married couple can contribute up to $130,000 ($140,000 in 2013), and a single person can contribute up to $65,000 ($70,000 in 2013).
+529 plans allow you to make lump sum contributions covering a five-year period without being taxed.
+A married couple can contribute up to $140,000, and a single person can contribute up to $70,000.
 The purpose of the five-year period is to enable you to escape having to pay gift tax for your lump sum contribution.

 No age limits.
 529 plans have no age limit for the plan beneficiary.